-The governing board will ensure that teachers and support staff receive training in line with this policy as part of their induction.
+The governing board of each school will ensure that teachers and support staff receive training in line with this policy as part of their induction.
 Following this initial training, staff will be offered regular and ongoing training as part of their CPD opportunities.